Prashant-b97/Object_Detection/README.md

 - **Video & Webcam Support**: Perform real-time object detection on video files or a live webcam feed, with an option to save the output.
 - **Evaluate**: Measure model performance (mAP, Precision, Recall) on a validation dataset.
 - **Detailed & Organized Output**: Detection results include class names, confidence scores, and precise bounding box coordinates.
 Each run is saved in a unique, timestamped folder for easy tracking.
+- **Explainability & UX**: Grad-CAM, a Gradio web interface (image + video tabs), and an optional simultaneous pose overlay are included for quick demos.
+- **REST API**: A FastAPI `/detect` route returns structured JSON predictions, with a configurable confidence threshold.

 ---